-Business often need to raise the price of their product or service from time to time.
-Price increases are necessary to keep your business going while offering excellent services to your customers.
-However, they always risk losing your customers or making them angry, unless it is done properly.
+Businesses need to raise the price of their product or service from time to time.
+Price increases are sometimes necessary to keep your business going while offering excellent services to your customers.
+However, companies always risk losing customers or making customers angry unless it’s done with a proper strategy.

 In this article, we will share top tips from renowned entrepreneurs on how to increase prices without losing customers.